chinamike65/hugo-tuolesi/content/book4/book4en.md

 If all the gods and asuras are our enemies, they can only hurt our flesh, but cannot break our hearts, so there is no way to send us into the endless hell.

+---

 However, not only can afflictions be easy, but they can also send us to hell.
 Even if Mount Sumeru encounters affliction fires, it will be burned to the point of not leaving ashes.

 Therefore, afflictions are the most sinister, and the enemy should always be vigilant to deal with them.

+The Kadampa sages also said:

+---

-The Kadampa sages also said: "For afflictions, we should put on a fighting stance and try our best to fight them;
+For afflictions, we should put on a fighting stance and try our best to fight them;

-To all sentient beings, we should open our minds and try our best to benefit them. "
+To all sentient beings, we should open our minds and try our best to benefit them.

+---

+#### 2. Karma

-Second, karmic afflictions will lead to bad karma, renunciation of the following good intentions will create good karma, these two kinds of good and evil karma will bring sentient beings into samsara.
+Karmic afflictions will lead to bad karma, renunciation of the following good intentions will create good karma, these two kinds of good and evil karma will bring sentient beings into samsara.

 Concentrate, evil karma will fall into the evil realm, and thus experience a lot of suffering;